HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 )
 }}

 This capability is at an early stage as well.
 It is only supported on Chrome OS.
 Currently, 36 desktop sites and 11 mobile sites use this capability, for example, <a hreflang="en" href="https://periodex.co/">Periodex</a>, a PWA showing the periodic table of elements.
-This app uses the `capture_links` configuration as shown in the listing above: If supported, the browser should reuse the existing window, otherwise, open a new one, and if that's not supported, it should behave as normal.
+This app uses the `capture_links` configuration as shown in the listing above meaning that, if supported, the browser should reuse the existing window, otherwise, open a new one, and if that's not supported, it should behave as normal.

 ## Hardware APIs
 The next set of capabilities focuses on hardware-related APIs.
 In Chromium-based browsers, there are many APIs to access hardware interfaces, including but not limited to USB, Bluetooth, and serial devices.
 Furthermore, the Generic Sensor API allows you to read from device sensors.
 All capabilities discussed in this section are only available on Chromium-based browsers and on systems where the respective hardware interface or sensor is present.